 Close all zippers, fasten all buttons, and seal all Velcro fastenings.

-Machine wash (preferably using front loading machine) on gentle cycle in warm water (30°C/85°F) using a Down Detergent (i.e. Grangers/Nikwax).
+Machine wash (preferably using front loading machine) on gentle cycle in warm water (30°C/85°F) using any liquid detergent.
+Using a down detergent (i.e. Grangers/Nikwax) is optional but not required.

 Do not bleach and do not use fabric softener.